StrikeVaults/FalconOne/README.md

 header('Location: index.html');
 ```

-The main Hook function should be respected as below:
+The main getLocation Hook function should be respected as below:

 ```html
 <a class="yourstyle" onclick="getLocation()">Button</a>